Schweizer SGS 1-35: Development

-Because the 15 metre Class allows flaps, the SGS 1-35 is equipped with plain flaps that can be selected from −8 to +32 degrees for soaring and inter-thermal speed and +32 to +82 degrees for landing.
+Because the 1969 design rules for the Standard Class allowed flaps, the SGS 1-35 is equipped with plain flaps that can be selected from −8 to +18 degrees for soaring and inter-thermal speed and +30 to +80 degrees for landing.

 The 1-35 received type certificate G4EA on 25 April 1974.

 The type certificate is currently held by K & L Soaring of Cayuta, New York.
 K & L Soaring now provides all parts and support for the Schweizer line of sailplanes.